jrydval/PushOverAndOver-PowerShellModule/README.md

 ## What is it?

-Small and light module for sending notifications using Pushover service
+Small and light module for sending notifications using Pushover service from PowerShell scripts.

 ## Usage